rboccovi/site-week1-project1-flixster-starter/README.md

 - [x ] User can view a list of current movies from The Movie Database API as a grid view
   - The grid element should have an id of `movies-grid`
   - Each movie wrapper element should have a class of `movie-card`
-- [ ] For each movie displayed, user can see the following details:
+- [ x] For each movie displayed, user can see the following details:
   - Title - the element should have a class of `movie-title`
   - Image - the `img` element should have a class of `movie-poster`
   - Votes - the element should have a class of `movie-votes`